ccharon/docs/NUXT 2.0/readme.md

 - MIDI, through the usage of a Joystick-to-MIDI adapter
 - CMS (SAA1099) Game Blaster chips installed

+#### Drivers
+this soundcard should generally work without any drivers loaded. nevertheless there is some software extract the [sb.zip](./res/sb.zip) to C:\SB and SET SOUND in AUTOEXEC.BAT accordingly.

+The drivers are copied from [philscomputerlab.com](https://www.philscomputerlab.com/sound-blaster-15.html)

 #### Images
 | ![Soundblaster 1.5 Front](./res/snd-front.webp) | ![Soundblaster 1.5 Back](./res/snd-back.webp)  |
 |---------------------------------------------------|--------------------------------------------------|